MorganResearchLab/scarecrow/docs/example_evercode.md

 78,13877626
 79,133791532
 80,2420490
-N,33044068
+N,33032118
 ```

-This illustrates that millions of reads have barcodes not starting at the expected positions.
+The asterisk (*) position indicates for those barcodes that more than one match for the same barcode sequence was found with the same number of mismatches and distance.
+In such instances, the barcode and number of mismatches are known however the exact position is not.
+The position counts shown above illustrate that millions of reads have barcodes not starting at the expected positions.

 If using the trie-based method, `reap` would be run using the pickle indices instead of the whitelists, as follows: